jimbobding/seasons/README.md

 --**Buttons**  Has two buttons, one for a secure checkout and one which will take the user back to the cart in case they want to make any last-minute adjustments.

 ##### Checkout Success
---**Order Information**-- Once the user has input all their information into the checkout form and proceeded with the payment they will be taken to the check out success page (if payment is verified)> here they will see a pa card with their delivery information including the details and the items purchased as well as an order number.
+--**Order Information** Once the user has input all their information into the checkout form and proceeded with the payment they will be taken to the check out success page (if payment is verified)> here they will see a pa card with their delivery information including the details and the items purchased as well as an order number.
 --**Success Toast** The user will also receive an email with the order information on, and this will be made known to them by a toast that will pop in up I the corner when they have completed the order.
 As well as in a line of text that will be displayed above te order information.

+## Features to Implement

+--**Extend the product model**  I would like to extend the offering off the site to gie a lot  more variation in products still focusing around seasonality.
+I would like to add more thinkgs like health shakes and smothies, were users woul dbe sent hte recipes an d ingriedients to make at hier own leisure.
+--**Tailored boxes** I would like to add a section where the boxes are tailored specifically yot teh use I could be a build your own box with whatever is in season.
+--**Form** I would like to add a forum that wouold allow users to connect wuth each other and swap recipes news.
+This would also allow te store owner to connect with users and share usful information as well collectioning information on what users of the store would like to see.

 ## Technologies used